Gilberto Duavit Sr.: Political career

 Duavit was a former assistant executive secretary for social, political, legal, and economic affairs (1966–1970) and acting executive secretary, Office of the President (1969), and was twice awarded the Presidential Merit Award in 1967 and 1968.

 He became a delegate to the 1971 Constitutional Convention, representing the 2nd district of Rizal, and president of the Philippine Constitutional Association (PHILCONSA) in 1970.

 He served as executive director of the National Youth and Sports Development Foundation of the Philippines (1978), and as senior deputy minister of the Ministry of Youth and Sports Development (1974–1978).
-He was also a member of the Batasang Pambasa, representing the Southern Tagalog Region from 1978 to 1984.
+He was also a member of the Interim Batasang Pambansa, representing the Southern Tagalog Region from 1978 to 1984.

-From 1994 to 2001, Duavit was elected as member of the 9th, 10th, and 11th Congresses, representing the 1st District of Rizal.
+House of Representatives (1994–2001)

+In 1994, a special election was held in the 1st district of Rizal where Duavit won as its representative under the Nationalist People's Coalition.
+He was later reelected as a member of the 10th and 11th Congresses.

 During his stint in Congress, he served as senior assistant minority floor leader (10th Congress) and chairman of the House Committee of Appropriations (11th Congress) after becoming a member of the same House Committee (9th and 10th Congress).

 He had likewise served as a member of various House Committees including Constitutional Amendments, Education and Culture, Housing and Urban Development, Public Works and Highways, and Banks and Financial Intermediaries.

-As a lawmaker, Duavit was cited as One of the Ten Most Outstanding Congressmen in the 9th, 10th, and 11th Congresses.
+As a lawmaker, Duavit was cited as one of the Ten Most Outstanding Congressmen in the 9th, 10th, and 11th Congresses.

 Personal life

-He married Vilma D. Roy and bore four children, namely GMA network president and chief operating officer Gilberto Duavit Jr., Rizal Representative Michael John Duavit, Rizal former representative Joel Roy Duavit, and GMA board member Judith Duavit Vasquez.
+He married Vilma D. Roy and bore four children, namely GMA network president and chief executive officer Gilberto Duavit Jr., Rizal Representative Michael John Duavit, Rizal former representative Joel Roy Duavit, and GMA board member Judith Duavit Vasquez.

 Death

-Duavit died on December 14, 2018 due to a stroke.
+Duavit died on December 14, 2018, due to a stroke.
 He was 84 years old.
 His cremated remains were placed at The Heritage Park in Taguig for public viewing.
 On December 18, 2018, his ashes were brought Binangonan, Rizal.